Stanford White "Music Barn"

 Kaatsbaan was designed to provide national and international dance companies, choreographers and all dance artists with an affordable year-round facility where they can interact as a diverse community, experiment, create, rehearse, perform, showcase new work, train, and develop new sets, costumes and productions.
 The project is designed to stimulate the development and growth of dance as an art form.

-Kaatsbaan is a permanent international dance center dedicated to the growth, advancement and preservation of professional dance.
-Kaatsbaan provides a creative residence in an aesthetically inspirational and healthy working environment for dance-related artists from all dance disciplines.
+Kaatsbaan is the Hudson Valley’s Cultural Park for Dance – a permanent international center dedicated to the growth, advancement and preservation of professional dance and to dance education.
+Kaatsbaan provides a creative residence and performance facility in an aesthetically inspirational and healthy working environment for all dance related artists. .

 Currently, Kaatsbaan offers three premier dance studios in the Studio Complex and a 160-seat black-box performance theater with a performance floor the size of the Metropolitan Opera stage.
 The Dancers' Inn accommodates 36 dancers in 16 quality motel style rooms all with private baths.
 The Gate House as 2 additional bed rooms and kitchen facilities.
 Future growth include additional studios, the second Dancers' Inn and a lodge and dining room complex, and restoration and adaptive reuse of the historic Stanford White designed "Music" Barn built in the 1890's.
 On completion, the "Music Barn" will house a visitor reception area, shops, and 10,000 square feet of art and exhibition galleries.